kachick/chawan/doc/config.md

 <tr>
 <td>autofocus</td>
 <td>boolean</td>
-<td>Defaults to false.
-When set to true, elements with an `autofocus' attribute
+<td>When set to true, elements with an "autofocus" attribute are focused on
-are focused on automatically after the buffer is loaded.</td>
+automatically after the buffer is loaded.
+Overrides buffer.autofocus.</td>
 </tr>

 </table>